Single Sign On (SSO)

 - A SCIM (System for Cross-domain Identity Management) 2.0 application is required to manage SSO users.

-- Instaclustr’s SCIM 2.0 API requires the Basic Authentication scheme.
+- Instaclustr’s SCIM 2.0 API supports the Basic and Bearer Authentication schemes.

 Overview of the SSO enablement process